Obie-Wan/django_hadoop/README.md

 Tested with hadoop 0.20.2-cdh3u5.

-P.S. docs are coming soon.
+P.S.
+Docs are coming soon.
+P.P.S.
+There's a lot of things to do.